Worried about inflation? Time to refresh your personal finance checklist

 To plan for the upcoming year

 Fear of the unknown holds many people back from taking the first step towards financial wellness.
-To avoid committing the same money mistakes of 2022 in 2023, you will need to plan financially for the new year and beyond.
+To avoid committing the same money mistakes in past years, you will need to plan financially for the new year and beyond.
 Having a checklist of your financial goals can give you a clearer picture of your upcoming expenses, ensure that your investments and overall income can outpace inflation, and keep you on track towards retirement.

 In short, having a personal finance checklist will give you an overview of your finances, plan your spending and savings, and generally offer you a greater sense of financial security.